 Otonomy has developed a breakthrough proprietary formulation that eliminates the need for multiple IT injections and can be applied to a broad range of therapeutics.
 The key component of this formulation is a thermosensitive gel which increases residence time in the middle ear thereby enabling higher levels of drug exposure to the inner ear.
 Preclinical studies confirm the sustained drug delivery profile and advantages over solution-based formulations.
 Applicability of this technology has been demonstrated across a number of therapeutic classes which are claimed by Otonomy under its broad patent estate.
 Of the many possible product opportunities, Otonomy has advanced two of its three product candidates into clinical development:

 - OTO-104 is a sustained-exposure formulation of the steroid dexamethasone.
 Based on the current use of oral and IT steroids in the treatment of hearing and balance disorders, the target market for OTO-104 is more than one million patients per year in the U.S. alone.
 A Phase 1b study of OTO-104 has been completed in patients with Ménière’s disease.
 Lambert et al3 reported OTO-104 to be safe and well-tolerated.
 Furthermore, patients treated with OTO-104 experienced clinically meaningful reductions in vertigo frequency and improvements in tinnitus as compared to placebo.
+A pivotal Phase 2b clinical study is underway and completion of enrollment is anticipated in mid-2014.
+Top line results are expected to be available during the fourth quarter of 2014.
+The FDA has granted OTO-104 Fast Track designation.
 Further studies are being planned.

 - OTO-201 is a sustained-exposure formulation of the antibiotic ciprofloxacin designed to treat various middle ear conditions including recurrent or persistent otitis media.
 A Phase 1b clinical trial has been completed in pediatric patients undergoing tympanostomy tube placement surgery.
 Study results showed that OTO-201 reduced the risk of treatment failure, as measured by the occurrence of post-operative otorrhea (drainage) or use of rescue antibiotics, by more than 60% versus control (p<0.05).
+Two Phase 3 clinical trials are underway with OTO-201 in pediatric patients with bilateral middle ear effusion requiring tympanostomy tube replacement.
+Completion of enrollment is expected during the second quarter of 2014.
 Additional clinical trials are being planned.

 - OTO-311 is a sustained-exposure formulation of the N-Methyl-D-Aspartate (NMDA) receptor antagonist gacyclidine.
 Emerging clinical data, including pilot studies conducted with gacyclidine, support the use of NMDA antagonists as treatments for tinnitus.